 As covered before, this is the number of users who participated in the experiment.
 The bigger the sample size is, the more confident you can be about the results being correct.

 Calculating statistical significance is a two-fold process.
 On the surface level, there are multiple ready-to-use online calculators that will evaluate test results and calculate whether statistical significance has been reached.
 Nevertheless, it takes additional expertise to see correlations draw conclusions from numerical data.
 As a rule, in the Web/eCom context, this is a responsibility of a dedicated CRO team.

 Minimum detectable effect

 This is the minimum difference between each variant’s performance within the observed experiment.
-Greater difference means that you can be more confident about your observations.
+The greater difference means that you can be more confident about your observations.
 Additionally, it requires a smaller sample size to estimate the results.

 This is the step where you should have completed your test, evaluated the data, discovered the results of the experiment, and drawn conclusions.
 But before you can proceed with the implementation, you need to make sure that the changes are validated and accepted by various parties, such as shareholders, developers, and other teams involved in the process.
 This means that the results of the experiment have to be clearly communicated.
 This is done best with the help of data visualization tools.

 While table data representation is commonly used and looks credible, it lacks readability, making it difficult to make sense of on the fly.

 The second example presents the same information but does so in a much more comprehensible manner.
 Another benefit of such a report is that it can serve the purpose of test documentation over time.
 This makes it easy for all parties involved to go back to it and see what and when was tested and what outcomes were achieved.